PhillzR/Miniproject/README.md

 ### Features I ran out of time to implement:
 * Enemy: Odie that follows the player around and is occasionally annoying by walking into you.
+* Jumping mechanic, I had trouble with the physics because i set the linear velocity on the y axis to 0 in update.
+Didn't find a fix in time.

 ## Time Management
 Insert picture here